isawil/intro-to-QGIS/README.md

 **Raster** data consists of a collection of scalable but equally-sized cells.
 You can think of these as pixels on a computer screen: although they may have differing colors, every screen has a certain number of square pixels, all of which are the same size.
 Raster data can come in the form of a background image or basemap.

+Vector data is common in the social sciences, and raster data is common in the environmental sciences.
+However, this is not a hard and fast rule: many disciplines make use of both.

 ### Importing data

 To import data, navigate to the toolbar and double click on the button that shows blue, yellow, and red squares stacked on top of each other.